krisk248/Kanoli-aratai/README.md

 ### ToDo

+- [ ] - Add a User name or login function
+- [ ] - Reload function are not working perfectly
+- [ ] - Admit function can be added to address loads of users.
-- [ ] - Recreate the Front-end with React.
+- [ ] - UI chnages to be done